sindresorhus/awesome-nodejs/readme.md

 - [Node.js blog](https://nodejs.org/en/blog/)
 - [webapplog.com](http://webapplog.com/tag/node-js/) - Blog posts on Node.js and JavaScript from the author of Practical Node.js and Pro Express.js Azat Mardan.
+- [softwareontheroad.com](https://softwareontheroad.com/) - In deep guide to advance topics on Node.js such as authentication, scalability, design patterns, and more...

 ### Courses